cdk-patterns/serverless/the-xray-tracer/README.md

 Any URL you hit on that gateway will trigger this flow, it uses your URL as the message sent to SNS.

 This URL is inserted into DynamoDB with a counter of how many times it was hit, the SNS and the SQS consumer lambdas both log the message to CloudWatch.

+To see the random service errors try to hit the URL at least 10 times then you can either navigate to the X-Ray section of the AWS Console followed by clicking on "Service Map" in the sidebar.
+Please be aware that sometimes there can be a 30 second or so delay before your calls show up in service map.

+Alternatively you can go to CloudWatch in the AWS Console and click "Service Lens" in the sidebar.
+Both offer views onto the system.

 ## Deliberate Random Errors